delitescere/docker-lein/README.md

 ## Introduction
 This is a minimal Docker image for [leiningen](https://github.com/technomancy/leiningen) tasks.
-It uses the base image [delitescere/docker-zulu](https://github.com/delitescere/docker-zulu).
+It is from [delitescere/jdk](https://hub.docker.com/r/delitescere/jdk/) on Docker Hub.

-The pre-squashed size is 266.9 MB and after using [docker-squash](https://github.com/jwilder/docker-squash), it is just 186.2 MB (most of this is the JDK).
+The pre-squashed size is 267 MB and after using [docker-squash](https://github.com/jwilder/docker-squash), it is just 186 MB.

+This image is for development-time activities.
+You can run your packaged component in an image from [delitescere/java](https://hub.docker.com/r/delitescere/java/)) on Docker Hub (as long as you only need the JRE provided by "compact3" profile, which is likely).

 ## Build